Person using a tool on a lawn mower motor.

 • Sharpen the blades.

-Never store your lawn mower near a heat source.
+• Avoid storing your lawn mower near a heat source.

 Should you leave gas in your lawnmower over the winter?

-There are two paths regarding fuel systems — drain the fuel tank, or fill the tank and add a fuel stabilizer.
+There are two paths regarding fuel systems — drain the fuel tank or fill the tank and add a fuel stabilizer.
 Consult your owner's manual for your manufacturer's recommendations.

 Can you store a lawn mower vertically?